Football in Panama

 Football in Panama is run by the Federación Panameña de Fútbol.
 The association administers the national football team, as well as the LPF.
-Football is the most popular sport in Panama.
+Football is the second most popular sport in Panama, after baseball.
+Approximately 60% of the people in Panama are interested in football.
 Panama qualified for the 2018 FIFA World Cup.

 Domestic football

 In 1988 professional football was established in Panama.
 Gary Stempel is considered an influential figure in improving Panama football.

 In 2017, a separate women's league, the Liga de Fútbol Femenino, was established, with the aim to improve women's football in the country.

 League system

 National team

-The 2010s, the national team experienced its greatest success by being runners-up in the 2013 CONCACAF Gold Cup and qualifying for 2018 World Cup.
+In the 2010s, the Panama men's national team experienced its greatest success, finishing as runners-up in the 2013 CONCACAF Gold Cup and qualifying for the 2018 FIFA World Cup.

-Meanwhile, Panama women's team has reached the playoffs for the first time during the 2019 FIFA Women's World Cup qualification, although its dream was cut short by losing to Argentina.
-Panama later repeated the feat by reaching the playoffs of 2023 FIFA Women's World Cup, with the aim to qualify for the first Women's World Cup continues.
+Meanwhile, the Panama women's national team reached the qualifying play-offs for the FIFA Women's World Cup for the first time in 2019, although their dream was cut short after losing to Argentina.
+Panama would then repeat the feat by reaching the play-offs for the 2023 FIFA Women's World Cup, again with the aim to qualify for their first Women's World Cup.
+They successfully achieved World Cup qualification for the first time following a win against Paraguay.